rajeev-gudivada/python-unit-testing-examples/README.md

 # Run Test Suite

 This repo's goal is to demonstrate testing in Python, so the first thing would be to run the test suite.
-To do so, run this command:
+To do so, run this command from the `project directory`:

 ```
 py.test